Nautilus-Core/Nautilus-API/README.md

 - `GET ocean/currents` - Retrieve currents
 - `GET ocean/chlorophyll` - Retrieve clorophyll
 - `GET ocean/all_ocean_data` - Retrieve all the ocean data at the same time

+Some routes may be waiting for parameters, check that you are sending all the parameters in the request

 ## 📜License
 This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.